mahoney1/commpaper/create-ibp-ibmcloud-network-with-ansible.md

 <img src="/img/tutorial3/html-asset-report.png" title="Render Asset History report" alt="Render Asset History report" />

 ### Step 8.
-Edit the client application to get asset history Deltas only
+Edit the client application to render asset history deltas report in HTML 5 browser app.

 In this section, edit the `clientqueryapp.js`  and add a piece of code to get deltas only from the history records - this represents a smaller payloads when considering voluminous asset histories.